NHacker Next

 That's not what I'm seeing though.
 We're not hiring outside consultants to do big AI projects, we have people within our organization that have been convinced by the public marketing, and are pushing for these projects internally.
 I'm not seeing big consultancies accepting contracts, I'm seeing normal working people getting consultant brain and taking this as their chance to sell a "cutting edge" project that'll disrupt all those departments they don't understand what does.

-tough 2 hours ago [-]
+tough 243 days ago [-]

 greenfield projects have always been a way to be -seen- in big corps i guess.